MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/migrate-portal.md

 > [!NOTE]
 > The Azure classic portal will be retired **January 08, 2018**.
 After this date, if you attempt to use this portal, you will be automatically redirected to the new Azure portal.
 >
 > For more information, see the blog post announcement, [Marching into the future of the Azure AD admin experience: retiring the Azure classic portal](https://blogs.technet.microsoft.com/enterprisemobility/2017/09/18/marching-into-the-future-of-the-azure-ad-admin-experience-retiring-the-azure-classic-portal/).
-For the extension to the retirement date, see [Update on retirement of Azure AD classic portal experience and migration of conditional access policies](https://cloudblogs.microsoft.com/enterprisemobility/2017/11/29/update-on-retirement-of-azure-ad-classic-portal-experience-and-migration-of-conditional-access-policies/).
+For the temporary extension to the retirement date, see [Update on retirement of Azure AD classic portal experience and migration of conditional access policies](https://cloudblogs.microsoft.com/enterprisemobility/2017/11/29/update-on-retirement-of-azure-ad-classic-portal-experience-and-migration-of-conditional-access-policies/).

 ## How to do your familiar admin tasks